When trying to sell your book to a publishing house (or elsewhere), you’ll need a strong book proposal.

 It might seem like a given to at least know what your book’s about before writing the proposal but keep in mind that you really have to know what it’s about, fully and in-depth.

-The main areas you really want to know about are:
+The six main areas you need to know about before writing your book proposal are:

 - Who’s your audience?